 - Remains irritated or bleeds

 - Is itchy or inflamed

 - Shows changing color especially towards darker shades

 Removal is quick, virtually painless, and usually leaves no scar at all or one that is barely visible.*

-Board certified dermatologists Dr. Benson and Dr. Christel Malinski and the expert staff of Benson Dermatology are committed to effective skin cancer prevention, detection, and treatment.
+Board certified dermatologists Dr. Benson, Dr. Christel Malinski, Dr. Brianna McDaniel, and Dr. April Sanchez and the expert staff of Benson Dermatology are committed to effective skin cancer prevention, detection, and treatment.
 Your skin and health are important to us.
-If you have questions about any form of skin cancer, have a changing mole, or are interested in having a “spot check,” please contact our Ponchatoula, Covington, or Amite office.
+If you have questions about any form of skin cancer, have a changing mole, or are interested in having a “spot check,” please contact our Ponchatoula, Covington, Amite or Walker office.
 We are dedicated to serving the Northshore, New Orleans, and Baton Rouge.
 Contact us today!